-An approved tachograph is the required instrument by which the activities of drivers subject to the EU or AETR drivers' hours rules, and the vehicle's speed, distance and time are recorded.
+An approved tachograph is the required instrument by which the activity of drivers subject to the EU or AETR drivers' hours rules, and the vehicle's speed, distance and the time, are recorded.
 There are two main types of tachograph - analogue and digital.
-The only exception is when driving a vehicle engaged in the collecting of sea coal.
-In this one case you are subject to the EU rules on drivers' hours but do not need a tachograph.

 The resulting record is to be used to monitor compliance with rules on drivers' hours.
-The rules on using the tachograph are contained in Regulation (EC) 3821/85 (as amended), and these depend on whether the vehicle is fitted with an analogue or digital tachograph.
+The rules on using the tachograph are contained in Regulation (EEC) 3821/85 (as amended), and depend on whether the vehicle is fitted with an analogue or digital tachograph.
 These rules must be observed by both drivers and operators of vehicles that fall within the scope of Regulation (EC) 561/2006 or the AETR rules.

 Out of scope?
-The driver of a vehicle that is exempt from or out of scope of the EU rules (see page 9) is not required to use the recording equipment, even if it is fitted, unless the vehicle is operated by a universal service provider (USP).
-At the time of publication, the only USP is the Royal Mail.
+The driver of a vehicle that is exempt from or out of scope of the EU rules (see page 9) is not required to use the recording equipment, even if it is fitted.